-During the third quarter of 2009, we mutually agreed with a first mortgage lender to appoint a receiver to operate one of our real estate owned investments.
-As a result, this investment was reclassified from real estate owned to real estate held-for-sale at a fair value of \$41.4 million and property operating income and expenses, which netted to a loss of \$0.3 million for the six months ended June 30, 2009, were reclassified to discontinued operations.
-For the six months ended June 30, 2010, the receiver's issued financial statements reported net income for this investment.
+During the third quarter of 2010, we agreed to sell one of our real estate owned investments to a third party.
+As a result, this investment was reclassified from real estate owned to real estate held-for-sale at a value of \$5.5 million and property operating income and expenses, which netted to a loss of \$0.3 million and less than \$0.1 million for the nine months ended September 30, 2010 and 2009, respectively, were reclassified to discontinued operations.
+During the third quarter of 2009, we mutually agreed with a first mortgage lender to appoint a receiver to operate another of our real estate owned investments.
+As a result, this investment was reclassified from real estate owned to real estate held-for-sale at a fair value of \$41.4 million and property operating income and expenses, which netted to a loss of \$0.4 million for the nine months ended September 30, 2009, were reclassified to discontinued operations.
+We did not record interest expense related to the note payable for the real estate investment, as the interest expense is non-recourse and we are in the process of cooperating with the receiver and the first lien holder in order for the first lien holder to take title to the office building subject to the \$41.4 million first mortgage.
+For the nine months ended September 30, 2010, the receiver's issued financial statements reported net income for this investment.
 We believe these amounts are not realizable at this time and, as such, did not record any income from discontinued operations on this held-for-sale investment.